pybricks/pybricks-micropython/README.md

 # Supported Programmable Bricks & Hubs

+## Released

+- *LEGO MINDSTORMS EV3*: The community-supported version comes preinstalled with the latest [ev3dev][ev3dev-snapshot] image.
+LEGO Education has also tested and approved the 2.0 release, which is available through [their website][lego-education-ev3-micropython].

 ## Ready for beta users
-- LEGO MINDSTORMS EV3: You can get the community-supported 2.0 beta version as part of the latest ev3dev [snapshot][ev3dev-snapshot].
-The [docs] reveal tons of exciting new features.
-LEGO Education has also tested and approved version 1.0, which is available through [their website][lego-education-ev3-micropython].

 ## In progress